bluetooth250/GURPSGen/README.md

 An automation of the rules from *Eidetic Memory: Low-Tech Armour Design* and *Eidetic Memory: Cutting Edge Armour Design* from **_Pyramid #3/??_** and **_Pyramid #3/85_**, respectively.
 The rules have been expanded upon where necessary to make the generator more complete, generic and customisable.
 Eventually, the program will also be able to randomly generate armours from input parameters and constraints.

 #### EnergyWeaponGen
-An automation of the rules from *Eidetic Memory: Blaster & Laser Design* from Pyramid #3/??.
+An automation of the rules from *Eidetic Memory: Blaster & Laser Design* from **_Pyramid #3/37_**.
 The rules have been expanded upon to make the generator more complete, generic and customisable.
 Eventually, the program will also be able to randomly generate armours from input parameters and constraints.

 #### GunGen
 An automation of the projectile weapon rules from the much-maligned **_GURPS 3e Vehicles_** to create custom projectile weapons.
 Eventually, the program will also be able to randomly generate armours from input parameters and constraints.